The shark diving experience

 Our trip boasts a 100% safety record that we are very proud of and wish to maintain.
 How is this possible?
 Well, we are aware that working with such a large animal in its own environment requires no room for error and have implemented strict and safe procedures to achieve this.
 This requires the correct deployment of equipment, personnel, and experience.
 When accidents happen in this industry it is usually due to operator error, something that we have never been involved in.
 Any kind of accident is not only bad for our customer, but also the sharks and the shark diving industry as a whole.

 What makes you so successful at getting sharks?

 Although we have a 100% success rate, this is not what makes us unique.
 What does, however, is that our crew are so in touch with the environment and its varying conditions we are able to consistently find more sharks than any other operator at Guadalupe Island.
 Our crew are also highly experienced fishermen and finding fish is their specialty.
-A great white shark is just a large fish and because of this our superb team are capable of not just showing you one, but up to 10 different sharks a day.
+A great white shark is a large fish and because of this our superb team, we are capable of not just showing you one, but up to 10 different sharks a day.
 The team use their years of experience of the water and the animals and their commitment to giving you the ultimate experience is what stands us apart from many other operators.

 What are the cages like?